 The menu consists of just a few dishes and homemade wine, which is very good.
 You will always get a huge dish of freshly made, delicious food.
 Another great aspect about the Guachinches: they are very cheap!

-For less than 10€ (usually) you get calamares, papas con Mojo, chorizos, fish and whatever the single traditional “restaurants” offer – and you’ll be stuffed!
+For less than 10€ (usually) you get calamares, papas con Mojo, chorizo, typical grilled cheese, fish and whatever the single traditional “restaurants” offer – and you’ll be stuffed!

-If you are not sure where to find the Guachinches because they are not in the middle of every city, check out the GuachApp, an App for your mobile phone that shows you every Guachinche in Tenerife with ratings and their specialities listed.
+If you are not sure where to find the Guachinches because they are not in the middle of every city, check out the Guachinches Modernos, an App for your mobile phone that shows you every Guachinche in Tenerife with ratings and their specialities listed.
+Of course, you can use Google Maps and type “guachinche” in the search bar.

 9. Plenty of Awesome Sports Opportunities

-For example, you can practice kite surfing, water skiing and snorkeling all year long!
+For example, you can practice kite surfing, water skiing and snorkelling all year long!
 El Médano especially is a paradise for Kite- and Windsurfers because of the perfect wind conditions!

-Every year the World Championship in Windsurfing of the PWA (Professional Windsurfers Association) takes places in El Médano (https://www.pwaworldtour.com).
+Every year the World Championship in Windsurfing of the PWA (Professional Windsurfers Association) takes place in El Médano.

-Would you like to ride on the biggest artificial wave of the world with your surfboard?
+Would you like to ride on one of the biggest artificial wave in the world with your surfboard or even paddleboard?
 Come to the world’s best waterpark – the Siam Park in the south of Tenerife!
 There you’ll find a huge pool that makes waves up to 3 metres high.
-As a surf fan you shouldn’t miss that!
+As a surf fan, you shouldn’t miss that!

-Or do you prefer to dive with dolphins and turtles?
+Or do you prefer to dive and explore the sea world?
 Not a problem when you are in Tenerife!

 All these water sports are just examples of your options in Tenerife.
 There are many other activities in the sea like parascending and jet ski tours that are affordable and definitely worthwhile.
 For example, it’s only around 65€ for an hour on the Jet Ski Safari, where you’ll discover Tenerife’s beautiful landscapes from the water!